nilbus/handoff/GT_FHIR_API_Reference.md

 ## Accessing the API from our web app

-We can make calls to the FHIR API from our ruby code using the following structure (after adding the httparty gem via "gem 'httparty'" in the gem file):
+We can make calls to the FHIR API from our ruby code using the following structure (after adding the httparty gem via `gem 'httparty'` in the gem file):

 ```ruby
 require 'httparty'